MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseSecureConnectionPolicy.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabaseSecureConnectionPolicy** cmdlet gets the encrypted channel policy of an azure_2 SQL database.
+The **Get-AzureRmSqlDatabaseSecureConnectionPolicy** cmdlet gets the encrypted channel policy of an Azure SQL database.
 To use the cmdlet, use the *ResourceGroupName*, *ServerName*, and *DatabaseName* parameters to identify the database.
 After this cmdlet runs successfully, it returns an object that describes the current encrypted channel policy and also the database identifiers.
 Database identifiers include, but are not limited to, **ResourceGroupName**, **ServerName**, and **DatabaseName**.

-This cmdlet is also supported by the SQL Server Stretch Database service on azure_2.
+This cmdlet is also supported by the SQL Server Stretch Database service on Azure.

 ## EXAMPLES